jonnywyatt/tdd-example/README.md

-# Agile collaboration exercise (test-driven development)
+# Agile collaboration exercise

-A simple pair-programming exercise for two devs.
+Writing a simple function, guided by a test.
+An introductory pairing exercise for two devs.

 ## Requirements / setup
 Ensure you have Node.js installed